 What is a diesel generator?

 A diesel generator is a mechanical-electrical machine that produces electrical energy (electricity) from diesel fuel.
+They are used by the residential, commercial, charitable and governmental sectors to provide power in the event of interruption to the main power, or as the main power source.

 How does a diesel generator work?